1. Home

 Also known as a profile or personal statement, the summary of your event planner resume should lead with some of your most impressive events to reassure your future employer that you are a safe pair of hands.

-All event planners will say that they are good communicators, proficient at solving problems and possess a fine eye for detail.
+All event planners will say that they are good communicators, proficient at solving problems, and possess a fine eye for detail.
 You should say that too, but not necessarily in this section.
 Focus your summary on what you have delivered rather than how you delivered it (that can come later in your employment history section).
-Lead with your big guns, leaving the window dressing for later.
+Lead with your big guns, leaving the window dressing.

 A great event planner summary should incorporate name-dropping and numbers.
 Tell your prospective employers the brands that you worked with.
-Let them know where the events were, who was invited to speak and how many attendees there were.
+Let them know where the events were, who was invited to speak, and how many attendees there were.
 Make these events sound like ones that readers themselves might want to attend.
+You also want to include a selection of action verbs that give your summary that extra oomph.

 Here's an example: Organized an annual two-day conference for 800 people with 50 speakers and 55 sponsors, achieving a 92% "extraordinary" rating.